gitlab-branch-source-plugin

 There are 4 fields that needs to be configured:

-- If you want the plugin to setup system hook on your GitLab project(s) to detect if a project is removed then check this box.
-Remember plugin can only setup system hook on your server if supplied access token has Admin
+iv. `Mange System Hook` - If you want the plugin to setup system hook on your GitLab project(s) to detect if a project is removed then check this box.
+Remember plugin can only setup system hook on your server if supplied access token has `Admin` access.

 This is a manual setup.
 To automatically generate Personal Access Token see [next section](#creating-personal-access-token-within-jenkins).